 So personally I’m hoping 2017 will have a shift towards more healthy living and away from gym clothes.
 But this prediction is more just something I would like to see happen.

 So those were my predictions.
-I think 2017 could really be the year of the Chinese consumer.
+I think 2017 was another year of solid growth for Chinese consumers.
 Over the past 3-4 years, the foundation for their global economic influence has been laid.
-This could be the year when things go to the next level.
-We’ll see in December.
+And things are growing from there.

 Thanks for reading.
 Cheers, -jeff

 I write, speak and consult about digital strategy and transformation.

 My book Moats and Marathons details how to measure competitive advantage in digital businesses.

 I also host Tech Strategy, a podcast and subscription newsletter on the strategies of the best digital companies in the US, China and Asia.

 Get a deeper understanding of the strategies and business models of the best digital companies.

 Get specific frameworks for measuring competitive advantage in digital businesses and for traditional businesses doing digital transformation.